AdvancedPhotonSource/cohere/docs/source/installation.rst

 then run the installation command::

-    conda install cohere_core -c bfrosik -c conda-forge
+    pip install cohere_core

-The cohere package can be run as installed running on numpy library.
+The cohere_core package can be run as installed running on numpy library.
 Other available libraries are cupy and arrayfire.
-User has to intall the library of his choice.
+Users has to install the library of theirs choice.

 if using cupy library::